-As a school, we review this policy at least annually in line with DfE, HSCB, HCC and any other relevant guidance.
+As a school, we review this policy at least annually in line with DfE, HSCP, HCC and any other relevant guidance.

-- All children regardless of age, gender, culture, language, race, disability, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - All children have a right to feel secure and cannot learn effectively unless they do so. - All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with the guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children. - Whilst the school will work openly with parents as far as possible, it reserves the right to contact Children's Social Care or the police, without notifying parents if this is believed to be in the child's best interests. - We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - Pupils and staff involved in child protection issues will receive appropriate support.
+- All children regardless of age, gender, culture, language, race, disability, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - All children have a right to feel secure and cannot learn effectively unless they do so. - All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with the guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children. - Whilst the school will work openly with parents as far as possible, it reserves the right to contact Children's Social Care or the police, without notifying parents if this is believed to be in the child's best interests.

+- We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - All adults working within the school should maintain professional curiosity if they are concerned about a child. - Pupils and staff involved in child protection issues will receive appropriate support.